RabbyHub/RabbyDesktop/src/renderer/changeLogs/currentVersion.md

 #### Fixes:

-- Fixed the issue of unable to connect Trezor
+- Fixed the issue of QRCode not loading when using WalletConnect
+- Fixed Trezor connectiong issue